ArvinVeiyon/WFB-ng-for-all/Kernel-patches.md

 mac80211-radiotap-bitrate_mcs_rtscts.linux-4.4.patch implements [2]

 Also there are AR9271 patches, but I've never try it because I don't have any atheros hardware.
 My HW setup is RT3572 (rt2800 driver) in 5GHz band.

+If you have recent mainline kernel (4.x) you don't need [2] (it already here).
+[1] and [3] are optional and needed only to increase transmit range and channel bandwidth.